Small business coaching: winning in a down economy

 It’s almost common knowledge that a business needs a sales funnel to maximize their business success.
 But in fact few business owners set up a sales funnel by thorough research, analysis and testing.
 The results can be profound.
 You need what Ryan Deiss calls a lead magnet to help you gather contact info on qualified prospects for your business.
 This could be a video, a discount, software, a cheat sheet, an assessment, a tool kit, or other things.
 It gives a specific piece of highly desirable value to them, that they can immediately use.
 A coach can help you figure out what your lead magnet could be and how to implement it.
 A sales coach will also help you set up the follow-on elements to your core offer, and a return path, that brings customers back to use more products and services.

-A small business coach who speaks your language
+Small business coaching with someone who speaks your language

 The right coach for you will be someone who fits you in many ways – personality, background, experience – but most of all you need to use your gut check when hiring a coach.
 Try them out for a 90 day introductory period like you have with new employees.
 Interview a coach and then try them out for a few months.
 In a down economy, you need as much help as possible to succeed.
 The business owners who fail very often worked hard in their business, but never focused on those areas that are crucial to survive and thrive in unsure times.
 Those who succeed get the right help that they need.